 I’m Jess!
-You’re friendly voice on the radio.
+You’re friendly voice on the radio and host of Jess on the Job.
 I’m so glad you’re here.
 I wanted to create a place where we could connect further than on the airwaves and social media.
 Couple this with my love of writing and I think we’ve got something here.
 Care to scroll a bit further?

 Tomboy.
 Sarcastic.
 Witty.